Duke-05/hello-world/README.md

 # hello-world
-this is my first time
+this is my first time using github